lukaswilkeer/has-any-promise-rejected/README.md

 ## Has any promise rejected?

-On the study and development using JS i encontered a problem with promises.
+On the study and development using JS I encontered a problem with promises.

-If I need to process a list o promises what could happen if one of that get's rejected?
+What coul'd happen on processing a list of async taks with one of then gets rejected?

 So, I made this repo within approches to the problem that has none solution on JS language itself.